Dudu Rodrigues

-Eduardo Fernandes Rodrigues de Souza (born 17 July 2002), simply known as Dudu or Dudu Rodrigues, is a Brazilian professional footballer who plays as a winger for Greek Super League club Aris.
+Eduardo Fernandes Rodrigues de Souza (born 17 July 2002), simply known as Dudu or Dudu Rodrigues, is a Brazilian professional footballer who plays as a winger for Russian Premier League club Akron Tolyatti on loan from the Greek club Aris.

 Career

 Born in Nova Iguaçu, Dudu played for Nova Iguaçu FC and Artsul in his hometown, before moving to Botafogo at age 19.

 Dudu signed for Bulgarian club Cherno More in June 2024 and made his competitive debut in the first round of the 2024–25 season against CSKA 1948.
 He scored his first goal for Cherno More and was named Man of the Match in the 2–0 away win against Spartak Varna in the Varna derby.

+On 19 July 2026, Dudu was loaned by Russian Premier League club Akron Tolyatti for the 2026–27 season, with an option to buy.